danetuso/DigitalOceanAPI/README.md

 ## SETUP

-Dependencies `php7.0 php-curl`
+Dependencies: `php7.0 php-curl`

 You must generate a Digital Ocean API Token for your account, as well as add an SSH Key.
 Add both of these to your CONFIG.php file.
 Make sure you have the id_rsa private key file of the RSA SSH key you created in the root directory of this project or to change it's location in the config.

 A typical creation command would look like:
-`php -q vmManage.php --create TestHostname s-1vcpu-1gb SFO1 ubuntu-16-04-x64`
+`php -q vmManage.php --create TestHostname s-1vcpu-1gb sfo1 ubuntu-16-04-x64`

 The overall process will take between 30 and 50 seconds to spin up the server depending on the image specified.